masikol/barapost/README.md

 ### EXAMPLES:

-Note for Windows users: `./barapost-v3-5b.py` won't work on Windows -- type `python barapost-v3-5b.py` instead.
+Note for Windows users: `./barapost-v3-5c.py` won't work on Windows -- type `python barapost-v3-5c.py` instead.

 Sure, you can do the same thing on Unix-like systems, but you might face problems with path completions if you call Python interpreter explicitly.
-Therefore I recommend to make .py-file executable (by running `chmod +x barapost-v3-5b.py`) and run it as it is shown in examples below.
+Therefore I recommend to make .py-file executable (by running `chmod +x barapost-v3-5c.py`) and run it as it is shown in examples below.

   1. Process all FASTA and FASTQ files in working directory with default settings:

-`./barapost-v3-5b.py`
+`./barapost-v3-5c.py`

   2. Process all files in the working directory that start with "some_my_fasta".
 Use default settings:

-`./barapost-v3-5b.py some_my_fasta*`
+`./barapost-v3-5c.py some_my_fasta*`

   3. Process one FASTQ file with default settings.
-     File `reads.fastq` has been already processed by "prober-v1-12c.py".
+     File `reads.fastq` has been already processed by "prober-v1-12d.py".
-     Results of "prober-v1-12c.py" work are in directory `prober_outdir`:
+     Results of "prober-v1-12d.py" work are in directory `prober_outdir`:

-`./barapost-v3-5b.py reads.fastq -r prober_outdir`
+`./barapost-v3-5c.py reads.fastq -r prober_outdir`

   4. Process FASTQ file and FASTA file with discoMegablast, packet size of 100 sequences.
-     Files `reads.fastq.gz` and `another_sequences.fasta` have been already processed by "prober-v1-12c.py".
+     Files `reads.fastq.gz` and `another_sequences.fasta` have been already processed by "prober-v1-12d.py".
-     Results of "prober-v1-12c.py" work are in directory `prober_outdir`:
+     Results of "prober-v1-12d.py" work are in directory `prober_outdir`:

-`./barapost-v3-5b.py reads.fastq.gz another_sequences.fasta -a discoMegablast -p 100 -r prober_outdir`
+`./barapost-v3-5c.py reads.fastq.gz another_sequences.fasta -a discoMegablast -p 100 -r prober_outdir`

   5. Process all FASTQ and FASTA files in directory named `some_dir`.
-    All these files have been already processed by "prober-v1-12c.py".
+    All these files have been already processed by "prober-v1-12d.py".
-    Results of "prober-v1-12c.py" work are in directory `prober_outdir`:
+    Results of "prober-v1-12d.py" work are in directory `prober_outdir`:

-`/barapost-v3-5b.py -d some_dir -r prober_outdir`
+`/barapost-v3-5c.py -d some_dir -r prober_outdir`

   6. Process file named `some_reads.fastq`.
-This file has been already processed by "prober-v1-12c.py".
+This file has been already processed by "prober-v1-12d.py".
-     Results of "prober-v1-12c.py" work are in directory `prober_outdir`.
+     Results of "prober-v1-12d.py" work are in directory `prober_outdir`.
 Sequence from file `my_own_sequence.fasta` will be included to the database.
      Packet size is 50 sequences.
 Launch 4 threads.

-`./barapost-v3-5b.py some_reads.fastq -p 50 -l my_own_sequence.fasta -t 4 -r prober_outdir`
+`./barapost-v3-5c.py some_reads.fastq -p 50 -l my_own_sequence.fasta -t 4 -r prober_outdir`

 ## fastQA5 sorter
 (fast**Q**, fast**A** and fast**5** sorter)

-Version 3.0.a; 22.10.2019 edition;
+Version 3.1.a; 2019.10.22 edition;

 ### DESCRIPTION:

-**fastQA5-sorter-v3-0a.py** -- this script is designed for sorting (dividing into separate files) FASTQ and FASTA files processed by "barapost-v3-5b.py".
+**fastQA5-sorter-v3-1a.py** -- this script is designed for sorting (dividing into separate files) FASTQ and FASTA files processed by "barapost-v3-5c.py".

+Moreover, it can sort FAST5 files according to taxonomical annotation of FASTQ files, that are result of basecalling these FAST5 files.

-"fastQA5-sorter-v3-0a.py" is meant to be used just after "barapost-v3-5b.py".
+"fastQA5-sorter-v3-1a.py" is meant to be used just after "barapost-v3-5c.py".

 ### Default parameters: